derrick-yu1/4-Bit-CPU/README.md

 Timing Diagram:

 The CS signal is HIGH, allowing the RAM module to load data onto the bus.
-THe signal Li signal is HIGH, which causes the instruction register to load whatever data is on the bus, in this case the data from the RAM module.
+The signal Li signal is HIGH, which causes the instruction register to load whatever data is on the bus, in this case the data from the RAM module.

 Diagram: